|Abbreviation||FT / PT|

 Full Time (one year, with intensive on-campus teaching week on a monthly basis and online distant learning, supplemented by visits, seminars and study trips)

 Programme Entrance Requirements

-Applicants must hold a Bachelor's degree with honours of HKU or equivalent qualifications from comparable institutions and preferably have three years of relevant working experience in the public, private or nonprofit sectors.
-Those with qualifications other than an honours degree will be considered on their individual merits.
+Applicants shall hold a Bachelor's degree of HKU or an equivalent qualification from a comparable institution, and preferably have three years of relevant post-qualification working experience in the public, private or nonprofit sectors.
+Candidates with qualifications other than a Bachelor's degree will be considered on their individual merits.
 Qualifying examinations to test the applicants' abilities to follow the prescribed courses and/or interviews may be conducted.

 List of Programmes

 Round 1: 12:00 noon (GMT +8), November 15, 2019

 Round 2: 12:00 noon (GMT +8), January 15, 2020

 Round 3: 12:00 noon (GMT +8), March 2, 2020 (subject to admission quota availability)